vernisaz/simcom/README.md

 Hopefully more vendors will adopt the functionality soon and a list of supporting servers will be extended after.

 ## Status
-The work is in progress.
+There is an alpha version you can try.